-You must keep any existing equipment, devices or facilities that are provided in your premises for the safety of people, such as fire alarms, fire extinguishers, lighting, signs, fire exits and fire doors, in effective working order, and maintain fire separating elements designed to prevent fire and smoke entering escape routes.
+You must ensure that any existing fire safety equipment, devices or facilities that are provided in your premises for the safety of people, such as fire alarms, fire extinguishers, lighting, signs, fire exits and fire doors, are in effective working order and maintain fire separating elements designed to prevent fire and smoke entering escape routes.

-You must ensure regular checks, periodic servicing and maintenance are carried out whatever the size of your premises, and any defects are put right as quickly as possible.
+You must ensure that regular checks, periodic servicing and maintenance are carried out whatever the size of your premises.
+Any defects should be put right as quickly as possible.

-You, or a person you have nominated, can carry out certain checks and routine maintenance work.
+You, or a competent person you have appointed, can carry out certain checks and routine maintenance work.
 Further maintenance may need to be carried out by a competent service engineer.
-Where contractors are used, third party certification is one method where a reasonable assurance of quality of work and competence can be achieved (see Part 2, Section 8).
+Where contractors are used, third party certification is one method whereby a reasonable assurance of the quality of work and competence can be achieved (see Part 2, Section 8).